Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Results

 In the case of \ppLCF, a positive cumulant is measured at $Q_3 < 0.16$ GeV/{\it c}.
-The p-value obtained from the $\chi^2$ test in the region $Q_3 < 0.4$ GeV/{\it c} corresponds to a deviation of 0.8 $\sigma$ from the null-hypothesis.
-A similar value is found by repeating the significance test with the Fisher method, meaning that the measured cumulant is compatible with the null-hypothesis within the uncertainties.
+The p-value obtained from the $\chi^2$ test in the region $Q_3 < 0.4$ GeV/{\it c} corresponds to a deviation of 0.8 $\sigma$ from the assumption that no genuine three-body correlations are present.
+Using data-driven method to estimate lower order contributions results in 0.8 $\sigma$ as well.
+A similar value is found by repeating the significance test with the Fisher method, meaning that the measured cumulant is compatible with the assumption of no genuine three-body effects within the uncertainties.
 The current measurement does not allow to draw any firm conclusion yet on the three-body interaction in the \ppLCF system, but since in this case only two of the particles are identical and charged, a non zero cumulant can be directly linked to the presence of a strong three-body interaction.
 It is estimated that employing a three-baryon event filtering during the upcoming Run 3 data taking should increase the number of triplets by a factor up to 500 for the target integrated luminosity of 200 nb$^{-1}$ at $\sqrt{s}=13.6$ TeV~\cite{ALICE-pp-publicnote}.
 This opens up the possibility of measuring precisely the three-body correlations for both the \pppCF and \ppLCF systems.